stefani-gifta/cross-platform-dataset-2025/README.md

-# cross-platform-dataset-2025
+# Cross-platform Dataset

-This dataset contains 1,656 preprocessed comments from Twitter, Instagram, and TikTok.
-It is used for sentiment analysis using IndoBERTweet.
+This dataset contains 1,656 comments from Twitter, Instagram, and TikTok.
+The initial preprocessed data were manually labeled to be used for sentiment analysis using IndoBERTweet.